 Certified Occupational Therapy Assistant Schools Online

-Nowadays many students are interested in online occupational therapy programs.
+Nowadays many students are interested in online courses for occupational therapy assistants.
 Online occupational therapy assistant programs are not complete, to obtain the required OTA associates degree necessary to become a certified OTA some in-class and fieldwork time will be required.
-However, some OTA courses are offered online through ACOTE accredited OTA schools.
+However, most OTA courses are offered online through ACOTE accredited OTA schools.

 Although hundreds of accredited OTA programs exist, not all of them offer an online component.
 Here we will share what you need to know about online OTA programs (and how to find them) so you can determine the best program for you.